Undergraduate Degree Programs

 Area of EmphasisAn Area of Emphasis is a specific focus within a major.
 Areas of Emphasis are listed within parentheses following the appropriate majors and do not appear on diplomas but are indicated on transcripts.

 Combined ProgramA combined program is an organized set of requirements from two academic units in a single undergraduate degree program that combines two majors.
-Examples are: Linguistics/Psychology, Physics/Computer Science and Biomedical/Electrical Engineering.
+Examples are: Linguistics/Psychology and Physics/Computer Science.

 Progressive Degree ProgramsThe progressive degree plan enables an undergraduate student to begin an integrated program of study joining bachelor's degree and master's degree programs in the same or different departments.
 This option is available to outstanding USC undergraduates who have completed 64 units of course work at USC, and often results in a more expeditious completion of the master's degree than otherwise would be possible.

 Students are admitted to the master's degree at the completion of the sixth semester.
 Progressive degree students must fulfill all requirements for both the bachelor's degree and the master's degree except for the combined total number of units for the degrees.
 The bachelor's degree can be awarded first.
-Further details about progressive degrees can be found in the Requirements for Graduation section.
+Further details about progressive degrees can be found here.